artemnovichkov/Carting/README.md

 If there is no script with the name, Carting will add a new one.

 Since Xcode 10 Run Script build phases support declaring input and output files in a `.xcfilelist` file.
-This file should contain a newline-seperated list of the file paths for the inputs or outputs.
+This file should contain a newline-separated list of the file paths for the inputs or outputs.
 Carting uses it by default.
 If you need to work with your projects in old Xcode versions, use `-f file` option.

 **🚨Note**: be sure to have no uncommitted changes in project file to prevent project parsing errors 😱.